 Emergency Lane Change

-Intersection crashes are the most common type of serious crash, and are the most likely to produce serious injuries and multiple-vehicle property damage.
-Having a go-to, instinctual procedure that uses 100% of the car's capacity for avoidance is a must for every driver, and with the active safety equipment required on today's vehicles, it is a procedure that is within every driver's grasp.
+Intersection crashes are the most common type of serious crash and are the most likely to produce serious injuries and multiple-vehicle property damage.
+Having a go-to, instinctual procedure that uses 100% of the car's capacity for avoidance is a must for every driver.
+With the active safety systems such as anti-lock brakes and electronic stability control required on today's vehicles, it is a procedure that is within every driver's grasp.
 Sadly, most of those crashes happen with less than 35% of the car's potential for avoidance having been used.
-The emergency lane change drill combines the braking and steering skills of the other two drills, and adds the element of surprise.
+The emergency lane change drill combines the braking and steering skills of the other two drills and adds the element of surprise.
 Entering a lane of cones at highway speed and approaching a cone barrier, the instructor signals with a light mounted on the dash which direction the driver is to swerve around the barrier while braking.
 The timing of the instructor's signal compels the driver to react in a manner that replicates the reaction time available in a true road emergency.
 Practice and repetition soon make this dramatic maneuver feel routine.

 This final drill is both a warning and a pathway to a safer future if its message is taken to heart.
 The drill gives everyone the experience of having the driver in front of them slam on the brakes from a common city speed, in this case 40 MPH, when the following driver is following at a distance the group has agreed represents common following distance.
 There is clarity in the performance of the group.